Mortgage Rate Lock: How and When to Lock in Your Mortgage Rate

 Key insights

-• With a mortgage rate lock, your lender guarantees your rate won’t change if you close before the lock expires.
+With a mortgage rate lock, your lender guarantees your rate won’t change, provided that you close before the lock expires.

 What is a mortgage rate lock?

 A mortgage rate lock is when your lender guarantees to set your loan at a specific fixed rate, even if market interest rates change before your loan closes.
-Locking in your rate before closing protects you from rising mortgage rates during the mortgage rate lock period, which is usually 15 to 60 days.
+Locking in your rate before closing protects you from rising mortgage rates during the mortgage rate lock period.

 You can lower your rate once during the rate lock period as long as you’ve purchased a float-down option.